Madonna fandom: Fan activities

-In a multiple-decades period, a significant amount of Madonna's fan-related activities garnered press coverage.
-Hispanic scholars in Bitch She's Madonna (2018) felt the contests related to Madonna "[were] one more expression of the impact of the artist".

-In 1993, a three-day TV special show AllAboutMadonna was broadcast in Los Angeles by Continental Cablevision along with Century Cable and in New York by Manhattan Cable Television, chronicling her "excesses" of the performer and her fans.
+Madonna's fan-related activities garnered press coverage, while Hispanic scholars in Bitch She's Madonna (2018) felt the contests related to Madonna "[were] one more expression of the impact of the artist".
+In 1993, a three-day TV special show AllAboutMadonna was broadcast in Los Angeles by Continental Cablevision along with Century Cable and in New York by Manhattan Cable Television, chronicling the "excesses" of the performer and her fans.
 Flashmobs have been documented by the media as well, including SF Station announcing two in the city of San Francisco in 2011.

 Conventions and tribute shows

 Some fan conventions received local, national or international media citations as well.
 The first international convention was the Madonnathon, organized in 1992.
 The inaugural edition received fans from 3 continents, including people from Australia, Canada, Portugal and Switzerland, and received the media attention of media outlets such as Billboard, People, MTV and the program Day One of ABC.
 The second edition, also known as Madonnathon '93 reached a higher attendance, as fans from Mexico and United Kingdom travelled to the States.
 Another convention, also called Madonnathon was created in 2003 to celebrate her birthday and other themed dates.
 According to BroadwayWorld in 2018, is "the largest Madonna tribute show and dance party in the world".

 Brisbane Madonna Party was established around 2006, and is Australia's longest-running Madonna party.
 Divina Madonna Party, organized by her Spaniard official club, is an annual event which takes place in different cities of Spain.
 In Brazil, Club A Lôca devoted an entire month Madonna-themed party from at least 2000 to 2007.
 Festonna, is a tribute show to the singer created in 2005 by DJ Rafael Augustto in Brazil.
 In 2019, they created a carnival block for the Carnival of São Paulo, named "A Madonna Está Aqui".

 Around 2003 or 2004, it was established the annual party Madonnarama in the United States.
 Created by DJ Ed Bailey, he began with small parties in his Washington D.C. home base.
 In the following years, the gatherings upward of 3,000 people, and it was at some point regularly hosted in D.C., Houston, Atlanta and Philadelphia.
 In 2007, Joey Guerra, music critic of Houston Chronicle described the events of Houston as "one of the year's most popular nightlife events, thanks to Madonna's enduring catalog".